layer5io/istio-service-mesh-workshop/lab-4/README.md

 ### 4.2.5 - Reload Page
-Now, reload the page multiple times and notice how it round robins between v1, v2 and v3 of the reviews service:
+Now, reload the page multiple times and notice how it round robins between v1, v2 and v3 of the reviews service.

 ## 4.3 Inspect the Istio proxy of the productpage pod

-To better understand the istio proxy, let's inspect the details.  exec into the productpage pod to find the proxy details.
-First find the full pod name and then exec into the istio-proxy container:
+To better understand the istio proxy, let's inspect the details.
+Let us `exec` into the productpage pod to find the proxy details.
+To do so we need to first find the full pod name and then `exec` into the istio-proxy container:

 ```sh
 kubectl get pods
 kubectl exec -it productpage-v1-... -c istio-proxy  sh
 ```

-Once in the container look at some of the envoy proxy details:
+Once in the container look at some of the envoy proxy details by inspecting it's config file:

 ```sh
 ps aux